Petl Pay Feature: Smart Workflows and Split Payments

 Can I reuse split rules across projects?

 Yes.
-Common revenue share patterns and team structures can be reused, so that finance teams do not have to recreate split logic for every engagement.
+Common split patterns and team structures can be reused so finance teams do not have to rebuild allocation logic for every engagement.

 How does this help with compliance and reporting?